Analyzing text data with string arrays

 numOccurrences = sort(countmap(sonnetWords))

-Sort the words in the sonnets by the number of occurrences, from most common to least common.
+Sort the words in the sonnets by the number of occurrences, from the most common to the least common.

 rankOfOccurrences = sort(collect(values(numOccurrences)), rev = true)

-Let's also write the indices of the words that are sorted by number of occurrences into an array.
-To do this, use sortperm()
+We will also write the indexes of words in the array, which are sorted by the number of occurrences.
+To do this, use sortperm().

 rankIndex = sortperm(collect(values(numOccurrences)), rev = true)

-Using the recorded indices of words sorted by frequency, output 10 frequently occurring words in Sonnets.
+Using the recorded indexes sorted by frequency of words, output 10 frequent words in the Sonnets.

 wordsByFrequency = words[rankIndex]